 - IS THIS LAB ACCREDITED?
 Yes, Gluten Free Society uses a genetics lab that is accredited – Clinical Laboratory Improvement Amendments (CLIA), #06D0888615 – College of American Pathology (CAP), #63066-01

 - HOW MANY GENES ARE TESTED?
 Both the HLA-DQ alpha 1 and beta 1 genes are measured.
 This test will measures for both Celiac Gluten Sensitivity (HLA-DQ2/HLA-DQ8) as well as Non-Celiac Gluten Sensitivity (HLA-DQ1/HLA-DQ3) gene alleles.
 Only those which are positive will be outlined in your results.

 - CAN I FILE THIS TEST TO MY INSURANCE?
-No. This test is not covered by insurance.
+No. Unfortunately this test is not covered by insurance.

 - HOW IS THIS TEST DIFFERENT FROM OTHER DNA TESTS? – This test measures for all genes linked to both gluten sensitivity and celiac disease.
-Other labs only measure for genes linked to celiac disease.
+Most other labs only measure for genes linked to celiac disease.

 - MY BLOOD TESTS WERE NEGATIVE.
 HOW IS THIS TEST DIFFERENT?
 Genetic testing does not yield false negatives the way common blood tests do.
 Remember that blood tests typically only measure 2 out of 7 known immune responses to gluten (most of them only measure the gluten in wheat – gliadin).
 Gene testing gives a definitive answer as to whether or not one should avoid gluten.

 - HOW DOES GENETIC LAB TESTING FOR GLUTEN SENSITIVITY COMPARE TO CYREX LAB TESTING?
-Cyrex labs is more comprehensive than traditional blood tests, but the same problems occur with this type of testing.
+Cyrex labs are more comprehensive than traditional blood tests, but the same problems occur with this type of testing.
 The lab measures antibody responses to different gluten proteins as well as proteins that the body my confuse for gluten.
-Unfortunately, there are thousands of different types of gluten based proteins and Cyrex only measures a handful.
+Unfortunately, there are thousands of different types of gluten-based proteins and Cyrex only measures a handful.
 Genetic testing identifies the body’s propensity to react to gluten, based on your DNA.
 This is a much more accurate tool to determine whether one should avoid gluten or not.